GlobalFoundries: History

 On September 21, 2023, the U.S. Department of Defense (DoD) awarded GlobalFoundries a 10-year contract for the supply of securely manufactured semiconductors for critical aerospace and defense applications.
 With an initial award of $17.3 million and an overall 10-year spending ceiling of $3.1 billion, this agreement ensures the DoD and its contractors have access to GF's U.S.-made semiconductors.
 This contract also provides access to GF's design ecosystem, IP libraries, and advanced technologies.

 In November 2024, GF paid a US$500,000 fine to the United States Department of Commerce for unlicensed shipments of US$17 million in product to a sanctioned entity related to Semiconductor Manufacturing International Corporation.

 Expansion and Investment under the CHIPS and Science Act

 In February 2024, the U.S. Department of Commerce announced a $1.5 billion planned investment in GF as part of the CHIPS and Science Act, making GF the recipient of the first major award from the funding initiative.
 This investment is set to bolster GF's efforts to expand and introduce new manufacturing capacities, thereby enhancing the production of semiconductors for automotive, IoT, aerospace, defense, and other vital sectors.

+In May 2026, GlobalFoundries will receive $375 million to establish a “secure, domestic quantum foundry for leading architectures and multiple modalities."